Azure/azure-rest-api-specs/specification/consumption/resource-manager/readme.md

     from: consumption.json
     reason: Usage of Guid in the consumption RP APIs is signed off from the ARM team.

-suppressions:
+directive:
-  - code: pathforresourceaction
+  - suppress: pathforresourceaction
-    reason: Existing API used in production by customers and cannot be modified at this point.
+    where: $.paths["/pricesheets/download"].post
     from: consumption_pricesheet.json
-    where: $.paths["/pricesheets/download"].post
+    reason: Existing API used in production by customers and cannot be modified at this point.
 ```

 ## AzureResourceSchema